NecronizerFTW/nowmozillaclub.github.io/README.md

 We're committed to everything Open Source and all things Secure!

 Check out the [website](http://nowmozilla.club) and stay tuned for more updates!

-## The site was redesigned with Material Design by:
-- Urmil Shroff
-- Priyansh Ramnani
-- Mamta Yadav
-- Nirmit Agrawal